Best Windshield Tint in Jonesboro AR. Legal Options That Reduce Heat

 - Factory glass at approximately 70% VLT × 80% film ≈ 56% net (safer margin).

-A small tolerance is often applied to account for meter variation, but drivers should not rely on that margin.
-Staying comfortably above 50% net helps avoid complications during roadside checks in Craighead County.
+Some officers allow a small tolerance to account for meter variation, but drivers should not rely on that margin.
+Staying comfortably above the 50 percent net requirement helps avoid problems during roadside tint checks in Jonesboro and throughout Craighead County.

 Why Ceramic Tint Is the Gold Standard for Northeast Arkansas